 FXTAS is a very common tremor/ataxia syndrome, which is newly described (as of 2001).
 It is a late-onset disorder, typically beginning in the 60's or 70's, with involvement of multiple systems -- gait ataxia, intention tremor, peripheral neuropathy, autonomic dysturbance, and sometimes dementia.

 FXTAS may affect as many as 1/3000 men over the age of 50.
 (Hall et al, 2005).
 About 3% of persons being tested for hereditary cerebellar disorders are positive for FXTAS.
-Very few people are tested because there is no treatment.
+Some say it is the most common inherited ataxia, others say Friedreich's ataxia (1/50,000) is the most common (Wallace and Bird, 2018).
+It seems to us that if you half the frequency to account for women to 1/6000, from these #'s it should still be 10 times more common than Friedreichs.

 This is a diagnosis to consider in men with ataxia and tremor.
 MRI shows atrophy, white matter changes in the corpus callosum, and distinctive T2 hyperintensities in the middle cerebellar peduncles.
 There are three phenotypes -- essential tremor like (35%), cerebellar (29%), and parkinsonian (12%)